 You could choose to buy one, or there might be rental options in your area.
 Your midwife may be able to supply one and have it delivered to your house.

-Once you’ve found the tub you’ll use, you need to decide where in your home to put it.
+Once you’ve found the tub you’ll use, you need to decide where to put it in your home.
 You should consider the weight of the tub when filled with water.
-Another consideration is getting it in and out of your space.
+Another consideration is how to get it in and out of your space.

 It isn’t generally recommended that you use your bathtub for a home water birth.
 It is difficult to ensure it’s completely clean.
-Also, it may not be big enough, and space in bathrooms is usually limited.
+Also, it may not be big enough, and bathroom space is usually limited.

-For a birth at home, the next step will be to gather your other supplies (source).
+For a home birth, the next step will be to gather your other supplies (13).
 Most midwives will provide this list and places for purchase, but here’s a general idea:

 - A birth pool liner.